Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

   [Back to top](#rock-paper-scissors)

-  * The **messages**, **round count**, **computer choice**,**scores** are displayed on the page after user started by clicking the hand buttons.
+  * The **messages**, **round count**, **computer choice** and **scores** are displayed on the page after user starts to play the game by clicking the hand buttons.

     ![Display](assets/readmeimg/gamebk.jpg)

   [Back to top](#rock-paper-scissors)

   * A game over message appears on the page when the game reaches 10 rounds.
 It tells the user the final result.
 The Restart button is visible for user to play the game again.
 The page would be reloaded on clicking the Restart button.

     ![Game over win message](assets/readmeimg/msg1.jpg)